TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

 # Microservices

 - microservices architecture

   - a single application is composed of many loosely coupled independently deployable, smaller components or services

+- have own stack running on their own containers

+- communicate with each other through APIs, event streaming, and message brokers

+for a business this means:

+- multiple devs can work independently
+- different stacks and runtime environments
+- independent scaling

+don't have to scale the entire application

+- devs break into small teams and write smaller amounts of code called microservices
+  - microservices break down large applications into core function, for example
+    - search
+    - recommendations
+    - customer ratings
+    - product catalogs

+* each is independent of one another, yet work together on cloud dev platform to create a functioning application

+* a container is the distribution method for each microservice - it delivers the code where it needs to go